 An antioxidant is a compound that helps neutralize harmful compounds called free radicals.
 Free radicals are pollutants and toxins that are thought to contribute to a host of medical problems, including aging.

-Preclinical research from 2012 has found that THCA seems to somehow neutralize harmful neurotoxins that contribute to Parkinson’s Disease.
-Though research has yet to be thoroughly completed, this is a good sign that THCA may one day be useful in the treatment of neurodegenerative diseases.
+Preclinical research from 2012 has found that THCA seems to somehow neutralize damage caused by oxidative neurotoxins that are used to model Parkinson’s Disease.
+Though research has yet to be thoroughly completed, this is a good sign that THCA has potential use in the treatment of neurodegenerative diseases caused by oxidative stress.

 It’s not uncommon for patients and cannabis-fans alike to turn to the herb for relief from a bad stomach ache or a bout of vomiting.
 As luck might have it, raw cannabis may be a helpful nausea-fighter as well.